github/scripts-to-rule-them-all/README.md

 [`script/bootstrap`][bootstrap] is used solely for fulfilling dependencies of the project.

-This can mean RubyGems, npm packages, Homebrew packages, Ruby versions, Git submodules, etc.
+This can mean Python modules, Git submodules, etc.

 The goal is to make sure all required dependencies are installed.